Billy Hughes: First federal parliament

+Watson government, 1904

 The 1903 election left the ALP with the balance of power in parliament.
 Deakin's government collapsed in 1904 and Watson formed the first national ALP government.
 Hughes was given second rank in cabinet and was appointed minister for external affairs, the first time the post had not been held simultaneously by the prime minister.
 He had been offered the post of attorney-general but declined on the grounds of inexperience.

-In the Watson government, Hughes' primary concern was migration, which then primarily fell under the control of his department.
+In the short-lived Watson government, Hughes' primary concern was migration, which then primarily fell under the control of his department.
 He took a hardline stance on the White Australia policy, personally reviewing exemption applications from Chinese and Japanese seeking to work in northern Australia.
 He supported the importation of Italian workers as a replacement for Kanakas on the Queensland sugarfields, but only if they were skilled labourers.
 Following the signing of the Entente Cordiale between Britain and France, Hughes lobbied the British government against the proposal for the New Hebrides to become a condominium.
 He was also responsible for the administration of British New Guinea and established a royal commission in response to allegations of misconduct by the administration on Goaribari Island.

-In 1911, he married Mary Campbell.
-He was Minister for External Affairs in Chris Watson's first Labor government.
-He was Attorney-General in Andrew Fisher's three Labor governments in 1908–09, 1910–13 and 1914–15.